troychaplin/wp-monorepo-manager/TEST.md

 ## Testing Environment Setup

-1. Create a test directory:
+1. Create a test directory at the same level as the wp-monorepo-manager repository:

     ```bash
+    # Assuming you're in the parent directory of wp-monorepo-manager
     mkdir wp-monorepo-test
     cd wp-monorepo-test
     ```